-• the central role that bacterial cell culture plays in producing plasmids, an essential ingredient in cell and gene therapy bioproduction;

-- the complexity of viral purification, which requires new, customized research and GMP-grade chromatography formulations to increase viral production efficiency, yield and purity; - the growing demand for a single, adaptable, end-to-end provider that can offer both research use only ("RUO") as well as GMP-grade, custom, made-to-order products with short turnaround times; - the importance of GMP-grade products in a highly scrutinized development and manufacturing process, with a variety of complex and stringent regulatory requirements; and - the need for suppliers capable of scaling the volume of product up and down, readily shifting with customers' needs.
+- the central role that bacterial cell culture plays in producing plasmids, an essential ingredient in cell and gene therapy bioproduction; - the complexity of viral purification, which requires new, customized research and GMP-grade chromatography formulations to increase viral production efficiency, yield and purity; - the growing demand for a single, adaptable, end-to-end provider that can offer both research use only ("RUO") as well as GMP-grade, custom, made-to-order products with short turnaround times; - the importance of GMP-grade products in a highly scrutinized development and manufacturing process, with a variety of complex and stringent regulatory requirements; and - the need for suppliers capable of scaling the volume of product up and down, readily shifting with customers' needs.

 The nature of many of our products and their uses require that they be manufactured by highly trained personnel in contamination-controlled environments, following exacting procedures to ensure quality.
 We manufacture our products at our facilities in California, which were purpose-built to address our customers' needs for custom-made, research or GMP-grade critical input components.

-We are also a medical device manufacturer and follow the requirements of ISO 13485:2016.
+We recorded net sales of \$9.1 million, net loss of \$0.7 million and Adjusted EBITDA of \$0.0 million for the three months ended March 31, 2021.
+We generated revenue growth of approximately 49% for the three months ended March 31, 2021 as compared to the same period in the prior year.
+A contributor of this growth was the success of our Sample Transport medium, one of our newer products used to aid in COVID-19 sample transport.
 We recorded net sales of \$31.3 million, net income of \$3.6 million and Adjusted EBITDA of \$7.0 million for the twelve months ended December 31, 2020.
 We generated revenue growth of approximately 51% for the twelve months ended December 31, 2020 as compared to the same period in the prior year.
+A contributor of this growth was the success of our Sample Transport medium, one of our newer products used to aid in COVID-19 sample transport, which offset decreased spending amongst some customers at the onset of the pandemic.
 For the definitions of Adjusted EBITDA, and a reconciliation of Adjusted EBITDA to net income or loss, see the sections titled "-Summary Historical Financial and Other Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures."